Sjord/Sjord.github.io/_posts/2018-09-23-impact-of-cyberattack.md

 <!-- photo source: https://www.jpl.nasa.gov/spaceimages/details.php?id=PIA17932 -->

+## Possible negative results of a hack

+* cost of investigating the hack;
+* cost of reinstalling systems and otherwise recovering technically;
+* brand damage and loss of sales;
+* lost revenue due to denial of service;
+* loss of intelectual property or valuable data;
+* legal defense;
+* fines.

 significant negative impact on sales growth (3.4pp) kamiya2018 this translates into an average value loss of $439 million per attack kamiya2018

-Higher impact for:
-* attacks resulting in loss of personal information kamiya2018

-For example, an employee of Valspar Corpora on unlawfully downloaded proprietary paint formulas valued at $20 million, which he intended to take to a new job in China, according to press reports.
-This the  represented about one-eighth of Valspar’s reported pro ts in 2009, the year the employee was arrested. fecie11
+For example, an employee of Valspar Corporation unlawfully downloaded proprietary paint formulas valued at $20 million, which he intended to take to a new job in China, according to press reports.
+This the represented about one-eighth of Valspar’s reported profits in 2009, the year the employee was arrested. fecie11

 Therefore, the estimates of damage run into hundreds of millions of dollars, supporting the assertion that the risks of targeted cyber-attacks are not exaggerated. -- salus16